sdiehl/wiwinwlh/tutorial.md

 ```

 The logic evaluating, splicing, and introspecting compile-time values is embedded within the Q monad, which
 has a ``runQ`` which can be used to evaluate it's context.
-These functions are deeply embdded in the
+These functions of this monad is deeply embedded in
-implementation of GHC.
+the implementation of GHC.

 ```haskell
 runQ :: Quasi m => Q a -> m a
 runIO :: IO a -> Q a
 ```

-Just as before, TemplateHaskell provides the ability to lift Haskell values into the their AST quantites
+Just as before, TemplateHaskell provides the ability to lift Haskell values into the their AST quantities
 within the quoted expression using the Lift type class.

 ```haskell